 But, setting up a blog can be overwhelming if you have never done it before (and if you are not technically inclined).
-In this post, I will make it so easy, you’ll wonder why you’ve not done it before.
+In this post, I will make it so easy to create a blog, you’ll wonder why you’ve not done it before.
 Between my step by step video tutorial to all the screenshots walking you through it, you will have no trouble setting up your own blog.
 And the best news is, that it costs VERY LITTLE to begin!

 To Get Started, I’ll Walk You Through These Steps to Make Them Much Easier For You: